-Everyone is abuzz about a new short film called The Science of Character, which explores the research behind character development and encourages us to focus on our character strengths for greater personal and community well-being.
-I've featured a trailer for the film below, and then chosen one video for each of the seven highly predictive character strengths distilled by KIPP schools, in partnership with grit researcher Angela Duckworth, and psychologists Martin Seligman and Christopher Peterson (authors of the groundbreaking book Character Strengths and Virtues).
-I hope these videos will inspire you to celebrate #CharacterDay on March 20th, and to think about the importance of character every day!
+Schools and organizations around the world are hosting screenings of a short film called The Science of Character, which explores the research behind character development and encourages us to focus on our character strengths for greater personal and community well-being.
+I've featured the film below, and I also chose one video for each of the seven highly predictive character strengths distilled by KIPP schools, in partnership with grit researcher Angela Duckworth, and psychologists Martin Seligman and Christopher Peterson (authors of the groundbreaking book Character Strengths and Virtues).
+I hope these videos will inspire you to celebrate #CharacterDay2017 on September 13 and to think about the importance of character every day!

 Watch the player below to see the whole playlist, or view it on YouTube.

 A compelling film and a lovely example of "cloud filmmaking."
-Over 1,500 schools and organizations world-wide are screening this eight-minute film on March 20th -- fill out this form to register to host your own premiere!
+Over 70,000 schools and organizations in more than 70 countries are screening this eight-minute film on September 13.
+Fill out this form to register to host your own premiere!
+Free discussion kits are also available.

 - OPTIMISM: Sue Austin: Deep Sea Diving ... in a Wheelchair (09:39)

-There are so many wonderful character traits explored in this TED Talk: curiosity, perseverance, bravery -- but it's Sue Austin's optimism, and how she sees her wheelchair as an instrument of freedom and adventure, that really moves me.
-Learn more about Sue Austin's work here.
+There are so many wonderful character traits explored in this TED Talk, like curiosity, perseverance, and bravery, but it's Sue Austin's optimism -- and how she sees her wheelchair as an instrument of freedom and adventure -- that really moves me.
+Learn more about Sue Austin's work.

 - GRATITUDE: Science of Happiness - An Experiment in Gratitude (07:14)

-SoulPancake is particularly adept at capturing powerful moments of human emotion and transformation -- in this video, the act of expressing gratitude ups the happiness quotient of a group of volunteers.
-Caution, some language not appropriate for kids in this one.
+SoulPancake is particularly adept at capturing powerful moments of human emotion and transformation.
+In this video, the act of expressing gratitude ups the happiness quotient of a group of volunteers.
+Caution, some language is not appropriate for kids in this one.

 - SOCIAL INTELLIGENCE: Social Intelligence Video Project (02:34 excerpt)